Mark Begich: 2008

 On February 27, 2008, Begich announced that he was forming an exploratory committee to run for the United States Senate.
 After winning the Democratic nomination, he went on to face Republican incumbent Ted Stevens in the general election.
 Begich was ahead in polls prior to the election.
 During the campaign, Stevens faced a multiple count indictment on ethics and corruption charges.

 On October 27, 2008, eight days before the general election, Stevens was found guilty by a Washington D.C. federal jury on seven felony counts.

 Stevens's conviction was later set aside due to prosecutorial misconduct.
 Attorney General Eric Holder later declined to retry Stevens on the corruption charges.

-In April 2009, Alaska Republican Party chairman, Randy Ruedrich, issued a call for Begich to resign so a special election could be held.
+In April 2009, Alaska Republican Party chairman Randy Ruedrich issued a call for Begich to resign so a special election could be held.
 Despite the fact that the charges had been brought by the Bush administration, Ruedrich argued that Begich's win was illegitimate because of "improper influence from the corrupt Department of Justice."
 The same day Governor Sarah Palin seconded Ruedrich's call, although she later denied having said Begich should resign.
 Begich said he intended to serve his full six-year term.

 On November 18, 2008, the Associated Press called the election for Begich, who was leading and likely to win by more than the 0.5% margin needed to trigger an automatic recount, with the remainder of uncounted ballots originating from the Anchorage area.
 Stevens conceded the race the next day.

-Begich's victory made him Alaska's first Democratic U.S. Senator since Mike Gravel left office in 1981.
+Begich's victory made him Alaska's first Democratic US Senator since Mike Gravel left office in 1981.